-Previous Academic Year 2018-2019

-i.
-Quality of teacl hing for all

-Desired outcome Chosen action/approach Cost

-All staff mark disadvantaged students work first and work scrutiny focuses on their work.
+Previous Academic Year 2018-2019 i.
+Quality of teac hing for all Desired outcome Chosen action/approacl Estimated impact: Did you meet the success criteria?
+Include impact on pupils not eligible for PP, if appropriate.
+Lessons learned (and whether you will continue with this approach) All staff mark disadvantaged students work first and work scrutiny focuses on their work.
 All staff highlight disadvantaged students on seating plans and identify any barriers to learning or dip in progress levels. .Work Scrutiny showed there was no obvious difference in standard of work between disadvantaged students and non-disadvantaged students demonstrating that disadvantaged students are generally doing well in lessons.
 Seating plans were scrutinised and formed part of the judgement to ensure all staff had identified and understood the needs of disadvantaged students in their classes Outcome Data for Year 6 shows that Disadvantaged students were out performed in Key Stage 2 SATS by All students at Holywell in Maths, Reading, GPAS and Writing.
 See Additional Detail Section.
 Disadvantaged students made the same average number of points progress as All students in Reading and Maths and slightly less progress than All students in Writing.
 7/27 Disadvantaged students in this group are on the SEND register and many are also in the Lower Prior Attainment group.
 This trend will be monitored to see if the attainment gap closes.
 Heads of English and Maths to monitor more closely progress of disadvantaged students and report half termly to pupil Premium lead.
 Disadvantaged students to be prioritised for intervention sessions.
-Holywell to be part of RADY project funded by Central Bedfordshire to try to raise the attainment
+Holywell to be part of RADY project funded by Central Bedfordshire to try to raise the attainment of Disadvantaged students